-Shanghai Young Bakers (SYB) is a charity program providing free training in French bakery to marginalised Chinese youth aged 17 to 23, enabling them to find qualified jobs and lead independent lives after graduation.
+Shanghai Young Bakers (SYB) is a program providing free training in French bakery to marginalized Chinese youth aged 17 to 23, enabling them to find qualified jobs and lead independent lives after graduation.
 SYB empowers disadvantaged young adults who had to drop out of school because of their family situation (parents’ death, sickness, disability or imprisonment) and are excluded from stable employment.

 Thanks to the generosity of our sponsors and donors, SYB students follow a one-year training where they learn valuable skills such as French bakery and pastry, Chinese bakery, life skills and English, combined with practical internships at 5-star hotels.
 Due to the high demand of qualified bakers on the Chinese market, 30 students each year start a new life as bakers or pastry chefs and are able to support themselves and their families.

-The charity program was founded in 2008.
+The program was founded in 2008.
 In 2011, we created a social enterprise that offers a wide range of services to support the program, such as public baking classes, consulting and training services for bakery professionals.
-All proceeds go to the SYB charity program.
+All proceeds go to the SYB program.

 Give an orphan some bread, you feed him for one day; teach him how to bake, you feed him for a lifetime!

-At Shanghai Young Bakers, we are not only doing charity.
 By giving disadvantaged youth the opportunity to learn a valuable skill, we empower them to lead independent lives and help others in return.

 Empowered Chinese youth who overcome exclusion and poverty by having access to high-quality training leading to viable and fulfilling employment opportunities